 The other part of lamb flavor is the preparation.
 The Italians in my life generally use garlic, rosemary and olive oil…how can you go wrong?!?!

-Here is my favorite recipe for lamb chops; try it and let us know what you think.
+Here is my favorite recipe for Grilled Lamb Chops; try it and let us know what you think in the comments below.

 So now that you like lamb, here are some other lamb recipes: